n0-computer/iroh/iroh-one/README.md

 ### Features

-- `uds-gateway` - enables the usage and binding of the gateway over UDS.
+- `uds-gateway` - enables the usage and binding of the http gateway over UDS.

 ### Reference